Yellowstone (franchise)

-Yellowstone, sometimes called the Duttonverse or spelled alternatively as the Dutton-verse, is an American media franchise created by Taylor Sheridan.
+Yellowstone, sometimes called the Duttonverse or spelled alternatively as the Dutton-verse, is an American media franchise created by Taylor Sheridan and John Linson, and owned by Paramount Skydance.
 It follows the Dutton family over the years, owners of the largest cattle ranch in Montana, the Yellowstone Dutton Ranch, and centers around the family drama at the ranch and the bordering Broken Rock Indian Reservation, Yellowstone National Park, and land developers.

-The franchise began with the main series in 2018 and spanned into several television projects, including three prequel series and four spin-off series, which are split between the cable channel Paramount Network, the streaming service Paramount+, and the broadcast network CBS.
+The franchise began with the main series in 2018 on the cable channel Paramount Network.
+It has since spanned into several television projects, including two prequel series, a sequel series and a spin-off series, which are split across the streaming service Paramount+ and the broadcast network CBS.